sashite/ggn.rb/README.md

 GGN (General Gameplay Notation) is a rule-agnostic, JSON-based format for representing pseudo-legal moves in abstract strategy board games.
 This gem implements the [GGN Specification v1.0.0](https://sashite.dev/documents/ggn/1.0.0/).

-GGN focuses on basic movement constraints rather than game-specific legality rules, making it suitable for:
+GGN focuses exclusively on **board-to-board transformations**: pieces moving, capturing, or transforming on the game board.
+It describes basic movement constraints rather than game-specific legality rules, making it suitable for:

 - Cross-game move analysis and engine development
 - Hybrid games combining elements from different chess variants
 - Database systems requiring piece disambiguation across game types
 - Performance-critical applications with pre-computed move libraries

+**Note**: GGN does not support hand management, piece drops, or captures-to-hand.
+These mechanics should be handled at a higher level by game engines.

 ## Installation